 The plate carrier is effectively your number one companion during combat.
 This is the very reason why proper plate carrier set up is as equally important as getting yourself prepared.
 The last thing you would want to happen is to end up suffering from a gunshot while you are busy getting the extra mags placed in the wrong part of the vest.
 Your plate carrier will only serve its purpose if you prepare it the right way.

-The plate carrier has been among the most omnipresent load bearing equipment for the past 15 years and counting.
-This is now the most preferred option for load carriage among law enforcement and military officers, and recently, it has also become increasingly popular even among civilians.
+The plate carrier has been among the most utilized pieces of equipment for the past 15 years and counting, being most preferred option for protection among law enforcement and military officers, and recently, it has also become increasingly popular among civilians.

 This means a growing number of variations and designs which make it a rather daunting process to choose the right carrier and corresponding attachments and accessories for your needs.